Summer Camp Series Information

 - Prepare a plan for how those supports will be implemented by CCPR, whether by employee, volunteer, or contractor.

-- Provide CCPR staff with any training necessary to implement the plan.
+- Provide CCPR staff with any training or educating necessary to implement the plan.

 - Maintain ongoing communication with camper parents/guardians or caregivers.